 Despite waste segregation, all types of trash can still end up together in the landfill, he added.
 "It's difficult to reach sustainability without profit," he said.

 Taiwan has been promoting biodiesel since 2008.
-This type of fuel is sourced from low quality oil like used cooking oil, and has thus brought about numerous complaints for causing flameout and clogging the tubes in the car engine a few year ago.
+This type of fuel is sourced from low quality oil like used cooking oil, and has thus brought about numerous complaints a few years ago for causing flameout and clogging the tubes in the car engine.
 Biodiesel made from crops isn't better.
 Besides competing with food crops, it costs double the price of regular diesel because it's mainly imported.

 If the policy is properly made, he believes their diesel should be the "best pathway to circular economy," in which waste is eliminated and resources are continually reused.
 Countries don't have to shy away from export waste anymore because it can all be turned into fuel by EVP's technology, including waste that flows from land into the ocean.